International Tax & Cross-Border Consulting

 I received a large gift from a non-U.S. person

-Do I have to pay U.S. taxes on money I earn abroad?
 Generally, yes.
 The U.S. taxes based on citizenship, not residency.
 This means your worldwide income is subject to taxation.
 However, we utilize tools like the Foreign Earned Income Exclusion (FEIE) and Foreign Tax Credits to reduce or eliminate double taxation so you don't pay twice on the same dollar.

-What is the difference between FATCA and FBAR?
 While both deal with foreign assets, they are filed differently.
-FBAR (FinCEN Form 114) is filed if you have over $10,000 in foreign accounts at any time.
-FATCA (Form 8938) is filed with your tax return and has higher thresholds ($50k+ for residents, higher for expats).
-We review your portfolio to ensure both are filed correctly to avoid penalties.
+FBAR (FinCEN Form 114) is required if you have over $10,000 in foreign accounts at any time.
+FATCA (Form 8938) is filed with your tax return and has higher thresholds.
+We review your portfolio to ensure both are filed correctly to avoid severe non-willful penalties.

 Ready to Secure Your Global Assets?